davesteele/golang-any-status/README.md

-This is a list of Debian Go language source packages which build compiled Go applications, and which cannot be compiled across architectures due to a dependency on golang-go (vs. golang-any).
+This is a list of Debian Go language source packages which build compiled applications, and which cannot be compiled across architectures due to a dependency on golang-go (vs. golang-any).
 With each is a list of any build dependencies which explicitly depend on golang-go.